Welcome to my stories of belonging.

 Nonetheless, I continue to mentally consign people and spaces to the states of either nostalgia or anticipation, as I ready myself to migrate from Smethwick to Montreal.
 Where I move from the past to the future in search of another place like home.

 I will subvert and revise my narrative as time continues.
-As, much like myself, this narrative will be in an in a constant state of flux.
+As, much like myself, this narrative will be in a constant state of flux.
 How else can one examine the metaphysical concept of belonging if not through the prism of flux and uncertainty?

 That said, if indeed our connections to the world and our feelings of belonging are never fixed, never resolved, and always being reassessed, why should our narratives pretend to be fixed and resolved?